snapdocs/a11y-brown-bag/README.md

 * [cypress-axe](https://github.com/avanslaars/cypress-axe#readme): Cypress integration to find a11y issues.
 * [Chrome audits](https://developers.google.com/web/tools/chrome-devtools/accessibility/reference): Lets you run an a11y audit in your browser.
 * [WAVE accessibility extension](https://wave.webaim.org/): Browser extension with detailed audits.
-* [WCAG color contrast checker](https://webaim.org/resources/contrastchecker/): Foreground/background contrast ratios.
+* [WebAIM color contrast checker](https://webaim.org/resources/contrastchecker/): Foreground/background contrast ratios.
 * **The PC in our office!** It has IE11, Firefox, and NVDA so you can check out other screenreaders.

 ### Learning resources